Ready for a Healthier You?

 Understanding Constipation and What Your Poop Says About You

-The Bristol Stool Chart categorizes stools into 7 types based on shape and consistency:
+The Bristol Stool Chart categorizes stools into seven types based on shape and consistency:

 • Types 1 and 2 are considered constipation, dehydration, lack of fiber or magnesium, sluggish gut motility, or dysbiosis (gut microbiome imbalance), favoring methane-producing bacteria.

 • Types 3 and 4 are healthy stool types.
-If it’s type 3, you’ll benefit from more water and soluble fiber.
-And if it’s type 4, congratulations!
-You have healthy digestion, because you’re probably drinking a lot of water and eating enough high fiber foods for constipation.
+If it's type 3, you'll benefit from more water and soluble fiber.
+And if it's type 4, congratulations!
+You have healthy digestion because you're probably drinking a lot of water and eating enough high-fiber foods to help with constipation.

 • Types 5, 6, and 7 indicate diarrhea.
 Type 5 may be due to high fiber intake (that you're used to), stress, or a mild imbalance in gut flora.
 Type 6 may be because of gut inflammation, food intolerance, or overgrowth of harmful bacteria.
 And if things escalate from type 6 (or there's an infection), you'll experience type 7.